saleor/saleor.io-learn/product/fetching-products.md

 Another way of controlling the number of elements to fetch is through pagination.
 We will discuss it at the end of this section.

-## Autogenerate Products React.js Hook
+## Autogenerate a React Hook for Products

 Now we can put this query in our application under the `graphql/` directory as `FetchTwelveProducts.graphql`.